Rescue and Rehoming Centres reopening to the public on the 18th of August

 The staff and ponies at World Horse Welfare’s four Rescue and Rehoming Centres in Aberdeenshire, Lancashire, Norfolk and Somerset can’t wait to welcome visitors back when they reopen on the 18th of August after more than a year closed to the public.
 A new easy-to-use ticket booking system has been launched to manage numbers of people visiting and to keep both staff and visitors safe.
-Tickets can be booked on the individual farm pages, which you can find here.
+Tickets can be booked on the individual farm pages on our website.

 “Everyone at Belwade Farm is getting excited to welcome back familiar and new faces when we reopen.
 Whilst we have been closed the yard have been busy helping a large number of rescues, rehabilitating them ready to go to new homes.”